diffblue/gitlab/doc/development/database/multiple_databases.md

 The simplest solution we've seen several times now has been an existing scope that is unused.
 This is the easiest example to fix.
-So the first step is to investigate if the code is unused and then simply remove it.
+So the first step is to investigate if the code is unused and then remove it.
 These are some real examples:

 - <https://gitlab.com/gitlab-org/gitlab/-/merge_requests/67162>